joinsukesh/Basiscore/CMS Audit/Basiscore.CmsAudit/Readme.md

 **Option 1:** The simpler one.
 Go to the **Purge Logs** page.
 The table will show the number of records in the logs table (`Basiscore_CmsAudit_Items`).
 You can select the date range and click on **DELETE ITEM AUDIT LOGS** to delete all the logs in that date range.
 [If you do not wish to have this page available for the users, you can delete it here from your instance folder - _/sitecore/admin/cms-audit/urge-logs.aspx_]

 **Option 2:** There is a `Scheduled Task` item that is installed from the package.
 It is configured to run every 720 hours (30 days).
-The task when triggered will delete
+The task when triggered will retain some data & delete the rest of the records from the audit logs table.
+The retention days can be configured here - /App_Config/Include/zzz.Basiscore/Basiscore.CmsAudit.config_.
+The property name is **RetainDataOfLastNDaysBeforeScheduledDelete** and the default value is 30.

+Note that, the scheduled task is disabled by default, because, in its first run it may delete the initial logs even before you got to check the logs in the _item audit logs_ page.
+To enable the scheduler, navigate to this item in CMS - _/sitecore/system/Tasks/Schedules/Basiscore/CMS Audit/Delete Logs Schedule_.
+In the _Schedule_ field, replace 0 with 127.
+This will indicate the system to trigger this task on any day of the week [Reference](https://doc.sitecore.com/xp/en/SdnArchive/SDN5/FAQ/Administration/Scheduled%20tasks.html).

 ## NOTES
 1. There will be one or more logs created depending on the Sitecore event.
 For example, Sitecore triggers both created & saved events when an item is created.